khushveerk/5G-communication-/Ch 5   5g network architecture file 3.md

 ![userplanecontrolplaneseparation](https://github.com/user-attachments/assets/d35a3470-1507-4340-99ad-17e2c5a319d1)

 The advantage of separating these planes is that we can easily scale up or down according to user and control plane requirements.
 Thus saving resources and money.

+## what is QoS ?
+quality of service i.e. data rate ,latency ,priority.

+• each QoS flow has an ID .